iamdanielgreen/we-ll_build_a_ladder/process/level-ideas.md

 - It's worth thinking about that so far this the only example of a level where the solution is based around holding hands.
 Does this create problems for future you?

 #### (They make noise) We'll Share Silence
-##### 30/07/2025, 17:53
+##### (30/07/2025, 17:53 (Edited 03/08/25, 13:29))
 *DESIGN NOTE: Do the tutorial levels show the prompt sentence (e.g., "They build a wall, We Build A Ladder")?
 Let's try it and see if it's weird.*

 The two players appear on screen.
 They are in a white void.
 All they have to so is remain still.
-If they do this for three seconds, they complete the puzzle.
+If they do this for three seconds, they ~~complete the puzzle~~ solve the level.

 **(31/07/2025, 11:49)** Everything the player does creates sound - jumping, walking, pressing the action button.
 Even holding hands emits an "Awww" in the background.
 The point is to simply remain still (or perhaps, if holding hands, the timer only ticks down after the "Awww" sound stops playing).

+**(05/08/2025, 17:59)** As of last night, this level has been prototyped, though currently works independent of the main project (ie, level has not been attached to main sequence).
+There is currently a bug that *can* occur when the level resolves (current theory is that this has something to do with receiving inputs *after* the level is technically stopped), but I can't reliably recreate it using this method.

 ## Game Levels